 A closer look at the word "counterview" reveals something interesting -- it doesn't just mean "an opposite point of view", but also "a position in which two dissimilar things illustrate each other by opposition; contrast" (click HERE).
 In this sense, "counterview" would connote reflecting news and views from alternative (even irreconcilable) sources.

-A wholly voluntary effort, www.counterview.net is not supported by any organization.
+A wholly voluntary venture, www.counterview.net is not supported by any organization.
 It is inspired by the view expressed by litterateur George Orwell, who said, "Journalism is printing what someone else does not want printed: everything else is public relations."
 A more recent definition of journalism has been by Andrew Gelman, professor of statistics and political science at the Columbia University.
 His take is...

 "Journalism: Comfort the afflicted and afflict the comfortable.